hapax/hapax.github.io/assets/teaching.md

 There are two directions we could go, which reflect the structure of mathematics itself.
-The first direction is *pure* mathematics, which is all about playing with formal structures and discovering their properties.
+The first direction is *pure* mathematics.
 This is the realm of abstraction, of generalisation, of proof, and most importantly, of beauty.
 Aesthetic consideration are famously important to pure mathematicians.